Get inspired to act!

 The timing of this report is of course no coincidence.
 Sweden and Fiji are co-host- ing the high-level United Nations Ocean Conference in New York 5 – 9 June 2017, aiming to reverse the decline in the health of our oceans, for the sake of people, the planet, and prosperity.
 The UN Ocean Conference will be solution-focused with engagement from different stakeholders.
 This report contributes to the preparation of solutions to save our oceans.

-Together for sustainable solutions – who are we?
+Together for sustainable solutions

 SIF Oceans is an action-oriented event where entrepreneurs, industry, investors, researchers, and decision makers come together to identify and promote solutions to challenges connected to our oceans.
-At this event, this report is handed over to the Swedish Minister for International Development Cooperation and Climate and Deputy Prime Minister Isabella Lövin, as part of the preparatory work for the UN Ocean Conference.
+At this event, this report was handed over to the Swedish Minister for International Development Cooperation and Climate and Deputy Prime Minister Isabella Lövin, as part of the preparatory work for the UN Ocean Conference.

-Read the report at: "Oceans Solutions Report"
+Read the report online at: "Oceans Solutions Report"